The Claim of a 'Slavery Compromise'

 In Organic Wealth I offer the opinion the income tax most resembles a modern capitation tax and not an excise as Courts have decided.
 Pick up a copy to learn why capitation works best.
 It doesn’t fall on everyone equally, but based on their ability to pay.

-To further prove my points, on May 29, 17875 a plan for a federal constitution was submitted early on in the Convention.
+To further prove my points, on May 29, 1787a plan for a federal constitution was submitted early on in the Convention.
 The segment of interest said:

 “The proportion of direct taxation shall be regulated by the whole number of inhabitants of every description… No tax shall be laid on articles exported from the states; nor capitation tax, but in proportion to the census before directed.”

 The idea of limiting direct taxation, including capitations, to a census of each state (apportionment) was envisioned before any debate on the wording of the Constitution had even begun, let alone any compromise.
 And, it included the whole number of all inhabitants, which includes the slaves as whole persons, which would work against the South because they would pay more with direct taxation.